 Located midway between Henderson and Oxford alongside Interstate 85, the new campus consisting of four buildings opened in August 1976, just six weeks after the Legislature granted community college status, and the name of the College was changed to Vance-Granville Community College.
 The College experienced such rapid growth that a fifth building was added in 1978, while the College service area was expanded to include Franklin County and a major portion of Warren County (VGCC was assigned responsibility for all of Warren County by the North Carolina Board of Community Colleges in 2001).

-In 1981, the General Assembly funded a special appropriation for muchneeded equipment for training purposes.
+In 1981, the General Assembly funded a special appropriation for much needed equipment for training purposes.
 That same year, seven new programs were added to the general curricula, resulting in record-breaking enrollments and the eventual opening of the first South Campus, a facility in southern Granville County.

 VGCC reactivated its Endowment Fund Corporation in 1982 to seek contributions from the community for its scholarship program and other support for the College.
-The fund at that time held approximately \$15,000, but since then has received gifts of more than \$7 million.
-Over 9,400 students have received scholarships through the Endowment Fund in recognition of their academic achievement.
+The fund at that time held approximately \$15,000, but since then has received gifts of more than \$7 million and has been renamed the VGCC Foundation.
+Over 9,700 students have received scholarships through the Foundation in recognition of their academic achievement.